- Start date: September

-The International Marketing Programme is designed as a specialist course for those who want to build on a previous business and marketing degree and study Marketing at an advanced level.
+The International Marketing programme is a specialist course for those who want to build on a previous business and marketing degree and study marketing at an advanced level.
 It’s also appropriate for recent business graduates or established executives who are seeking either to acquire new skills or supplement the skills they have developed in a practical context.

-The course features a wide choice of elective subjects; many include international dimensions, reflecting the current diversity in global marketing practice.
-The course has many value added features including but not limited to:
+A wide choice of elective subjects includes many with international dimensions, reflecting the current diversity in global marketing practice.
+Key features of the course include:

-- real-life learning through our live industry project, ‘International Marketing Works’
+- real-life learning through our live industry problem-solving project, Marketing Works

 - high-calibre industry collaboration

 Leadership & team building